dangirsh/libjulia.el/README.md

 If the build succeeds, your new Emacs executable will be `~/emacs-src/src/emacs`.
 You can `make install` it as root if you'd like, but I prefer to keep a clean Emacs in my `/usr/local/bin` as a backup.

-## Setting shared library directories
+## Configure shared library directories

 You need to ensure the directory containing the Julia shared library `libjulia.so` (built by default when compiling Julia) is in the list of paths `ld` searches when dynamically linking.

-This must be set in the environment you launch Emacs from.
+If you installed Julia to `/usr/local/`, you're likely fine.

+Otherwise, you can use `ldconfig` or `export LD_LIBRARY_PATH=<julia_lib_dir>` to tell the linker the location of `libjulia.so`.

+NB: Emacs won't re-load a dynamic module, so you'll have to restart it to test changes like this. `make test` will spawn a fresh Emacs process for you, which is helpful in cases like this.

-I currently do this by setting `export LD_LIBRARY_PATH=<libjulia_dir>` in the [bin/emacs](bin/emacs) wrapper script, where `<libjulia_dir>` is wherever `libjulia.so` is installed on your system.
-On Linux you can quickly find it by running `find / -name "\*libjulia.so\*".` If you built Julia from source, it's in `<julia-src-root>/usr/lib`.
+NB2: On Linux you can quickly find the library location by running `find / -name "\*libjulia.so\*".`

-TODO: I know there's a better way with `ldconfig`, but I haven't looked into it yet.
-Feel free to update this section of the docs if you know!

 Read more about shared libraries [here](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=11&cad=rja&uact=8&ved=2ahUKEwjc__bkrMbfAhVG1hoKHZJyAmEQFjAKegQIChAB&url=http%253A%252F%252Ftldp.org%252FHOWTO%252FProgram-Library-HOWTO%252Fshared-libraries.html&usg=AOvVaw3xPHqyZEvQn6LR-oQzV4g1).

 ## Install the Emacs package

-With your freshly-built Emacs launched with the above instructions, you should now clone this repository somewhere in your Emacs load path.
-Then evaluate `(require 'julia)` and go through the first-load compilation phase (with lots of `gcc` warnings spewed, sorry I'm not as good as -Wall wants me to be).
+Run your freshly-built Emacs launched with the above instructions, then clone this repository somewhere in your Emacs load path.
+Evaluate `(require 'julia)` and go through the first-load compilation steps (don't mind the `gcc` warnings).
 If successful, `julia-core.so` should be compiled and loaded into your Emacs process.
 Your `*Messages*` buffer should contain the line:

-    Loading .../julia/julia-core.so (module)...done
+    Loading <install-dir>/julia-core.so (module)...done

-Verify further by trying to call one of the functions exposed by `julia-core.so` from Emacs Lisp.
+Verify the bindings work by trying to call one of the functions exposed by `julia-core.so` from Emacs Lisp.
 For example:

     (julia-eval "\"Julia knows pi: $pi\"")

     Julia knows pi: π = 3.1415926535897...

-# Running the tests

-Tests run in a separate Emacs process in "batch" mode (so no new Emacs frame will appear).

-From the top-level directory of this repository, run:

-    make test

 # Re-building the shared library